aliceostberg/DAT255-Unicorn/README.md

 <br>
 <br>
 Platform- How do we communicate with each other?
-<br>Communication by Slack
+<br>•Communication by Slack
-<br>All team and individual reflections will be uploaded to GitHub
+<br>•All team and individual reflections will be uploaded to GitHub
-<br>Coding by Github, Github Desktop and Atom/SublimeText
+<br>•Coding by Github, Github Desktop and Atom/SublimeText